musatirgithub/tindog/README.md

 ## Lesson Learned

 - Bootstrap is a rich CSS library.
-Things like navbars, cards, carousels can be created within a few minutes and we can save lots of time.
+Things like navbars, cards, carousels can be created within a few minutes and we can save lots of styling time.

 ### Useful resources